HomeAdventure Tours10 DAYS RWENZORI MOUNTAINS

 Wake up at 2.00am and catch an early breakfast before heading off to climb Mt Stanley at 2.30am.
 This is necessary as the weather has changed a lot and often even during the dryer season the mountain is closed in with heavy clouds and snow falls from 1 pm to 4pm.
 This may happen within a short period of 10 to 15 minutes as the clouds rise up from the extensive Congo rainforests.

 Due to this change in weather we have set a strict turn around time of 10am.
-In case you do not reach the peak before then you must turn around regardless of the disappointment in the interest of safety.
+In case you do not reach the peak, you must turn back regardless of the disappointment.
+This is in the best interest of safety.

-For those clients with less mountaineering experience we suggest that you stay on Stanley glacier and climb up to a good vantage point on a rocky outcrop on the southern edge of Alexandra Peak to enjoy fantastic views over Congo and the lower mountain ridges
+Those with less mountaineering experience, we suggest that you stay on Stanley glacier.
+The, you will climb up to a good vantage point.
+The rocky outcrop on the southern edge of Alexandra Peak.
+It offers fantastic views over Congo and the lower mountain ridges.

 After ascending the peak at 5,109 metres you then pass directly down to Hunwick’s Camp at 3.874 meters.
 Overnight.